thomasmarsh/SDK/docs/FiftyThreeSDK-QuickStart.md

 This SDK requires the following:

 1) iOS7 or above.
 We use a number of newer CoreBluetooth APIs.
-You can check at run time and not use ```FTPenManager``` if you're on iOS6.1 or below.
+You can check at run time and not use ```FTPenManager``` if you're on iOS6.
+Older versions of iOS aren't supported at all and will crash at run time.

 2) Bluetooth Low Energy (BTLE) compatible hardware.
 BTLE isn't supported on the iPad 2, iPhone 4 and earlier.